eclecc/MCQ-Delayed-Discounting-Spanish-draft/README.md

 # mcq-delay-discounting-Gray-et-al.-2016

-This repository provides a standardized procedure for estimating individual delay discounting rates (k) using the 27-item Monetary Choice Questionnaire (MCQ).
+This repository provides a standardized procedure for estimating individual delay discounting rates (*k*) using the 27-item Monetary Choice Questionnaire (MCQ).
 It is based on the method introduced by **Gray et al. (2016)**.

 ---

 ## 🚀 Quick Start

-If you're looking for the fastest and cleanest way to estimate *k* values from MCQ data, we recommend using the provided R function:
+If you're looking for the fastest way to estimate *k* values, we recommend using the provided R function:

 ```r
 source("calculate_discount_rate.R")